sourcegraph/learn/posts/how-to-troubleshoot-python-IndexError.md

 Here, we first check whether `index` is greater than 4 and, if so, we print a string that states `The number you have entered is out of bounds for the list`.

 <Highlighter
-input='Enter an integer to print an element at a given index: 5 The number you have entered is out of bound for the list' language='python'
+input={`Enter an integer to print an element at a given index: 5 The number you have entered is out of bound for the list`}
+language='bash'
 />

 Now, if the user enters `5` or any number greater than `5`, they will receive this guidance rather than having the program exit out with the `IndexError` message.